Vera Michalski: Honours and awards

 In 2010, she received the Lilas de l'éditrice award.
 Vera Michalski was awarded prestigious awards during her career, including the Officer of the Order of Merit of the Republic of Poland (1995), the Knight of the Order of Arts and Letters of the French Republic, the Meritorious for Polish Culture (2011) and the Polish "Bene Merito" honorary distinction (2012).

 Cultural philanthropy

-In the autumn of 2007, Vera Michalski announced the creation of the Jan Michalski Foundation in Montricher, Switzerland.
-This foundation acquired a former summer camp and converted it into a centre welcoming writers.
-Several of them can stay simultaneously and for different lengths of time, never to exceed one year, however.
+In the autumn of 2007, Vera Michalski announced the creation of the Jan Michalski Foundation in Montricher, Switzerland at the foot of the Jura Mountains, designed by architects Vincent Mangeat and Pierre Wahlen.
+This foundation acquired a former summer camp and converted it into a cultural center focused on writing residencies.
+Several writers stay simultaneously for different lengths of time, never to exceed one year.
 Later, an exhibit space, an auditorium for concerts, symposiums, lectures or screenings and a library were added.
 The foundation awards certain writers with grants and from time to time underwrites certain publishing projects.
+Conceived as a place entirely dedicated to writing and literature, the Jan Michalski Foundation is committed to fostering literary creation and making all forms of written expression accessible to all.
+This commitment is further manifested through exhibitions and cultural events and financial support for literary projects.

-Vera Michalski also created the Jan Michalski International Prize for Literature, designed to recognize great work, regardless of the genre (novels, short stories, essays, books on art, etc.).
+As part of the Jan Michalski Foundation, Vera Michalski also created the Jan Michalski International Prize for Literature, designed to recognize great work, regardless of the genre (novels, short stories, essays, books on art, etc.).
 The prize is worth 50,000 Swiss francs.

-She supports the promotion of classical music and is a member of Honors of the Swiss classical music festival Les Sommets Musicaux de Gstaad.
+Vera Michalski also supports the promotion of classical music and is a member of Honors of the Swiss classical music festival Les Sommets Musicaux de Gstaad.